TERNA-ENGINEERING-COLLEGE-NAVI-MUMBAI/open-source/README.md

 git checkout YourBranchName
 ```

-Add `FirstName_LastName_GradYear` in your HTML branch page under the appropriate division.
+Add your `GitHub profile link` and your `FirstName_LastName_GradYear` in the HTML branch page under the appropriate division.

 ### 4. Add all the changes you've made.